jokelyo/librenms-devenv/README.md

 ## GCP Terraform Testing Environment

+> [!WARNING]
+> Applying this plan will generate cloud charges.
+You will be responsible for any costs incurred.

 This Terraform project sets up a Google Cloud environment within a **single project**.
 It creates a standard VPC network, a subnet, and deploys several Compute Engine instances with snmpd enabled for polling.
 Two of these instances are configured with **FRRouting (FRR)** via a startup script,